rccorliss/eicdarkphoton/README.md

 cd eic_data_passthrough/
 #and now we can run the code
 root -l make_tree.C\(\"../sum100_eic20x250_ep_epee_m5GeV_th_1deglab.djangoh.txt\"\)
+# or, rather, the shell script that parses things for me:

 #2) passthrough:  handles the copying from the passthrough folder to
 #the local folder, since there is an issue mounting the external folder.